malcprentice/malcprentice.github.io/Project-OpinionEssayThreeParagraphs.md

 * Be specific!
     * OK: I think that the best city in Japan for eating tasty food is Osaka”
     * NOT OK: ~~I think the best city is Osaka~~
-* NOTHING FROM YOUR DISCUSSION BOOK (not living/study abroad, entering university, life at university, becoming independent, sharing japanese culture).
+* NOTHING FROM YOUR DISCUSSION BOOK (not living/study abroad, entering university, life at university, becoming independent, sharing Japanese culture).
 * Try one of these example patterns
     * I think that GROUP should ACTION (e.g. “I think that everyone should do a study abroad during university”)
-    * I think that the best CATEGORY is NAME *e.g. “I think that the best city in Japan for eating tasty food is Osaka”
+    * I think that the best CATEGORY is NAME e.g. “I think that the best city in Japan for eating tasty food is Osaka”
-    * I think that NAME1 is more ADJECTIVE than NAME 2 (e.g. “I think that Osaka is a much more interesting city than Tokyo /
+    * I think that NAME1 is more ADJECTIVE than NAME 2 (e.g. “I think that Osaka is a much more interesting city than Tokyo
-    * I think that VERBing is more ADJECTIVE than VERBing (e.g.  “I think that living in Osaka is much more interesting than living in Tokyio”)
+    * I think that VERBing is more ADJECTIVE than VERBing (e.g.  “I think that living in Osaka is much more interesting than living in Tokyo”)

-## For homework
-* AT LEAST 10 LINES OF NOTES IN ENGLISH ON A PIECE OF PAPER:
-    * ONE OPINION
-    * THREE REASONS  (to SUPPORT your opinion)
-    * SIX DETAILS ( two for each reason)
-* At least one ENGLISH newspaper article on the topic.
-* NOTES and KEYWORDS, NOT SENTENCES YET.

-## Structure (to help you do homework)
+## Arrangement (to help you do homework)
 * ~~Introduction paragraph~~ (We will do later)
 * Opinion paragraph 10 sentences.
     * Topic sentence (“This paragraph argues that” + OPINION)